How the global chip shortage might affect people who just want to wash their dogs

 A few weeks ago, CCSI’s circuit-board supplier checked in with a problem: it couldn’t source the semiconductors it had been attaching to the boards that operate the dog-washing booths.
 It was able to find a similar chip that would work, but because the replacement chip was bigger the circuit-board maker wasn’t sure it would fit inside the machinery.

-Caldwell went to his factory with a tape measure and found that the new chip would fit, but the substitution has raised the company’s costs and will likely delay deliveries of the new boards, he said.
+Caldwell went to his factory with a tape measure and found that the new chip would fit, but the substitution has raised the company’s costs and is likely to delay deliveries of the new boards, he said.

 Many manufacturers are in the same boat.
 Whirlpool has said a lack of chips and other supplies is leaving it unable to keep up with brisk demand for appliances.
 Chinese appliance companies have said the same.

-Sony reports that the shortages are hurting its ability to meet demand for the PlayStation 5, and Chinese cell-phone maker Xiaomi has said it may need to raise its prices to offset rising semiconductor costs.
+Sony reports that the shortages are hurting its ability to meet demand for the PlayStation 5, and Chinese cellphone maker Xiaomi has said it may need to raise its prices to offset rising semiconductor costs.
 HP Inc., the computer company, forecasts that global demand for personal computers this year will be 45 percent higher than the company was expecting before the pandemic, leaving it struggling to buy enough chips.

 Kansas City Southern, a railway operator, said that the idling of several auto plants in Mexico contributed to an 18 percent fall in the company’s auto-freight revenue in the first quarter.
 Union Pacific also reported an auto-freight slump.

 Even some chip companies are suffering from the chip shortage.
-Innovium is a 200-person startup in San Jose, Calif., that designs, but doesn’t manufacture, semiconductors for use in data centers.
+Innovium is a 200-person start-up in San Jose, Calif., that designs, but doesn’t manufacture, semiconductors for use in data centers.
 It contracts the manufacturing out to companies in Asia, which are so overloaded that Innovium has faced delays delivering its chips to customers, Chief Executive Rajiv Khemani said in interview.

 “The government is certainly listening to a lot of large companies in terms of solutions,” Khemani said, pointing to a recent White House summit with automakers and other big businesses.
 “We think it’s important to include small companies like us because we are really driving innovation in Silicon Valley, and we are the growth engine of the economy.”

 Erik Drown, a logistics specialist at electronics distributor Select Technology in Rowley, Mass., has been spending most of his waking hours in recent weeks trying to buy semiconductors for his automotive clients.
-Now manufacturers in other sectors are also requesting help, including some that make gas and water meters, Drown said in an interview.
+Now manufacturers in other sectors — including some that make gas and water meters — are also requesting help, Drown said in an interview.

 “This is spreading further than the automotive companies,” he said.